School Meals for All: A Win Years in the Making

 Building Toward This Moment

 FEEST has been working on many angles to make this vision a reality.
-We are partners in the Seattle School Meals & Food Education Working Group, alongside other community organizations, students, school district staff, and public agencies, to help shape the future of school food in Seattle.
+FEEST young people have met and built relationships with Nutrition Services Directors, School Board Members, and school administration to discuss these goals.
+They’ve led research, like the HFRT, and shared that with decision-makers.
+Through this research and advocacy, FEEST became a founding member of the Seattle School Meals & Food Education Working Group, alongside the City of Seattle, other community organizations, students, school district staff, and public agencies, to help shape the future of school food in Seattle.

 That work was grounded in the voices of young people who had a lot of say about school food and how we could work to make it better.